 Cogeneration: a growing source of electricity

-In Brazil, Mozambique and Reunion Island, where we process sugar cane, our plants are self-sufficient in energy thanks to the green electricity produced from bagasse, the fibrous residue of crushed sugar cane.
+In Brazil and Reunion Island, where we process sugar cane, our plants are self-sufficient in energy thanks to the green electricity produced from bagasse, the fibrous residue of crushed sugar cane.
 It is burned in high-yield boilers and provides electricity for our facilities.
 Excess power can be fed into the public grid.
 12% of Reunion Island’s annual electricity consumption is produced by this process, which also provides power for the two Tereos facilities.
 In Brazil, Tereos supplies the public grid with the equivalent of the annual power consumption of a city of roughly 1.3 million inhabitants.